 Fiscal sponsors often offer additional services and supports to their sponsored projects; the range of services provided varies by sponsor.
 Most fiscal sponsors charge sponsored projects a fee to offset the additional cost.
 Generally, that fee is somewhere between 5%-10% of all funds held on behalf of the sponsored group.

 100% of your donation goes to the Phase II effort.
-There are always costs/fees involved in running a fundraising campaign (especially when trying to raise $1.5M in three months) and we are very thankful that a generous group of donors will cover all Phase II fundraising fees (including fiscal sponsorship) and expenses.
+There are always costs/fees involved in running a fundraising campaign (especially when trying to raise $1.5M) and we are very thankful that a generous group of donors will cover all Phase II fundraising fees (including fiscal sponsorship) and expenses.

 So get on the team, donate today, and spread the word!
 Let there be lights!